Sing a New Psalm:

 it seems that the day of the week also matters

-The Psalms for Friday Lauds (Week I) include Psalm 117—only two verses long and the shortest of all the Psalms.
-Question 6 on page 52 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers suggests that the Psalmist has used this short prayer to make an important statement about the relationship between the LORD and humanity.
+The psalms for Friday Lauds Week I include Psalm 117—only two verses long and the shortest of all the psalms.
+Question 6 on page 54 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers suggests that the unidentified Psalmist has used this short hymn to make an important statement about the relationship between the LORD and humanity.

 ?
 Consider what that statement is?